Trophy boar tusks in centimeters. Processing and registration of hunting trophies. Life in the wild

 Bylbash 12-08-2010 18:09

-I put it in water and after 20 minutes I try to press it inward and loosen it a little
+I put it in water and after 20 minutes I try to press it in and loosen it a little

 Sometimes they even go like this

-after 20 minutes I try again and in 90% of cases everything is OK!
+After about 20 minutes I try again and in 90% of cases everything is ok!

-Here he gave the fangs to Nemansky for evaluation, he said that the medal, although weak, is there
+I gave Nemansky’s fangs for evaluation and said that the medal, although weak, was there

 Sergey outfitter 16-08-2010 09:17

-All of them are the largest found exactly in the Far Eastern taiga and mainly around Khabarovsk!
-Here, no one feeds them, so they themselves plow with fangs to get tops of roots!
-And as you know, clicks are growing from this!
+All of them, the largest ones, are found exactly in the Far Eastern taiga and mainly around Khabarovsk!
+Here no one feeds them, so they plow with their fangs to get the tops of the roots!
+And as you know, clicks grow from this!

 quote: Originally posted by Bylbash:

-You didn't say you were filling with white "sanitary" silicone.
-Looks like it's also an option for cracking.
+You didn't say you filled it with white "sanitary" silicone.
+Looks like this is also an option for cracking.

-But the enamel, as a rule, with cracks during life, should be covered with special mixtures.
-In advanced taxidermy workshops, the remedy is available.
+But enamel, as a rule, with cracks during life, should be covered with special mixtures.
+Advanced taxidermy workshops have the product.

 quote: Originally posted by Sergey outfitter:

-Here, no one feeds them, so they themselves plow with fangs to get tops of roots!
-And as you know, clicks are growing from this!
+Here no one feeds them, so they plow with their fangs to get the tops of the roots!
+And as you know, clicks grow from this!

-Well, they don't feed not only in the Far East.
+Well, it’s not only in the Far East that people don’t get food.

-However, the more often a boar has to shovel the FROZEN ground, the more likely it is to break off its fangs.
+However, the more often a boar has to shovel FROZEN soil, the greater the likelihood that it will break off its tusks.

-It all depends on the physiological characteristics of a particular individual and the lack of minerals.
+It all depends on the physiological characteristics of a particular individual and the grip-lack of minerals.

 quote: Originally posted by Sergey outfitter: